USS Smith (DD-378): 1943

 During the period 20 to 23 September, Smith participated in the bombardment and landings at Finschhafen as a unit of TF 76.
-Enemy air attacks were carried out against the task force with no damage to it, but they lost 16 planes to fighter cover or naval gunfire.
+The task force suffered enemy air attacks, but these did not manage to damage it and they lost 16 planes to fighter cover or naval gunfire.
 Smith then returned to Holnicote Bay for resupply operations to Lae and Finschhafen.

 On 3 October, Smith, along with the destroyers Henley, and Reid were assigned to make an antisubmarinesweep of Huon Gulf.
 At 1821, three torpedo wakes were sighted abaft Smith's port beam.
 She made a right full rudder and slipped between two of the torpedoes—one passing 500 yd to port, the other 200 yd to starboard.
 Henley took a torpedo on the port side and, six minutes later, broke in half, disappearing from sight at 1832.
 Smith made a depth charge attack that proved futile.
 The squadron spent the remainder of the month in resupply operations to forward areas.
 Smith had a short availability period in Milne Bay the first of November and then returned to the Lae-Finschhafen area.

 On 14 December, Smith was attached to the Arawe Attack Force forming at Holnicote Bay and departed for that operation.
 The next morning, she shelled "Orange Beach," Cape Merkus, and covered the operation with other units of DesRon 5.
 The squadron then returned to Milne Bay to prepare for the invasion of Cape Gloucester, New Britain.

 Smith stood out from Buna on Christmas Day as escort for the Cape Gloucester Attack Force (TF 76) and as a unit of the bombardment group.
 The next morning, she shelled "Green Beach," Cape Gloucester, in preparation for the assault by Marines of the First Marine Division.
 She escorted resupply ships to the landing area the following week.